ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-overview.md

 2. Deploys vCenter.
 3. Deploys vSAN and NSX.
 4. Configures vSAN stretched clusters and vCenter HA according to the chosen configuration.
-5. Registers the Mission Critical Workloads instance in your {{site.data.keyword.vmwaresolutions_short}} console for ongoing day 2 operations.
+5. Registers the VMware multizone instance in your {{site.data.keyword.vmwaresolutions_short}} console for ongoing day 2 operations.

 ## Consumability
 {: #mcv-archi-overview-consume}